Ultralight aircraft in the United States: Operations

+In daytime, flights may not take place in Class A, B, C, D airspace, plus a special type of E airspace directly surrounding an airport, unless the pilot has prior authorization from the ATC facility with jurisdiction over that airspace.

 Ultralight vehicles cannot be flown over any congested area of a city, town, or settlement, or over any open air assembly of persons.

-Weight allowances can be made for amphibious landing gear, and ballistic parachute systems.
+Weight allowances can be made for amphibious landing gear, and devices deployed in an emergency, which includes ballistic parachute systems.

 In the United States, while no certification or training is required by law for ultralights, training is strongly advised.

+Universal Scope

+FAR-103 applies to three-axis planes, weight-shift planes, very light rotorcraft, balloons, hang gliders, PPGs, or whatever contraption is used to take flight.
+A lawnchair like that of the Lawnchair Larry flight is lighter than 155 pounds and thus qualifies as an unpowered FAR-103 Ultralight, if the user finds reliable means to stay away from the path of aircraft, outside prohibited airspace, and abides by the rules for cloud clearance.